 +20 Not suitable for in-possession.
 The IPRA for supervised (not suitable for IP) can have an exception added to it e.g.

 Not suitable for in-possession but ok for green rated medication on appendix 2a.
-This should be typed in the reason for action box of the risk assessment.
+This should ideally be typed in the reason for action box of the risk assessment template or authorised following the Pharmacists professional judgement.